ghedo/safely/README.md

  * Running as non-root
  * Core dumps are disabled
  * Memory is locked (via `mlockall()`)
- * ptrace() is not working
+ * `ptrace()` is disable
  * stdin, stdout, stderr are valid

-If any of them fails, safely refuses to work, unless the **SAFELY_NOSECURE** env variable is set (see the manpage for more info).
-Note that the ptrace() and memlock checks need to be run as euid 0 (mode 4755).
-If `make install` is executed (with root privileges) everything will be ok.
+If any of them fails, safely refuses to work, unless the **SAFELY_NOSECURE** variable is set (see the manpage for more info).
+Note that the ptrace and memlock checks need to be run as euid 0 (mode 4755) to pass; if `make install` is executed (with root privileges) everything should be ok.

 ## DEPENDENCIES